siddharthkp/card-vibes/README.md

 #### kudos to @micku7zu and @gijsroge

-This is a React wrapper around modified code (to lock config and add shadows) of [vanilla-tilt](https://github.com/micku7zu/vanilla-tilt.js) by [@micku7zu](https://github.com/micku7zu)
+This is a React wrapper with modified code (to lock config and add shadows) based on [vanilla-tilt](https://github.com/micku7zu/vanilla-tilt.js) by [@micku7zu](https://github.com/micku7zu)

 &nbsp;